CrossRef/rest-api-doc/funder_kpi_api.md

 ## Warning

-The API described here has not been deployed yet (2014-09-27).
-This documentation is provided just for information and feeback, not for testing.
-This document will be updated as the API is released and the specifications are finalised based on feedback.
+The API described here has not been deployed yet (2014-10-01).
+This documentation is provided just for information and feedback, not for testing.
+This document will be updated as the API is released and the specifications are finalized based on feedback.

 ## Overview